 Viewing and Using Your Data Products

 Ground Control’s built-in map viewer is an advanced platform for viewing your data products in 2D.
-You can turn layers on and off, import your own 2D layer, and add information like the flight path.
-Because we use one, continuous base map, you can also move easily among all of your projects by zooming in and out and moving around the map.
+You can search for a location, turn layers on and off, and create line and area measurements.
+Because we use one, continuous base map, you can also move easily among all of your data products and drone data by zooming in and out and moving around the map.

 You can use the tools on the right of the screen to measure distance and area.
 You can also export your data products and other data layers for use in common GIS software platforms.
 Orthos and DSMs can be exported as GeoTIFF files while contours and flight paths can be exported as GeoJSON files.

 While we always recommend you plan on fly on Measure's web and mobile apps, we know sometimes this isn't possible.
 If you're flying with hardware we do not support, or prefer to use apps like DJI Pilot, you can still upload the data for processing to Measure Ground Control.
 Regardless of the flight hardware and software you're using, make sure your drone is taking JPEGS and you have sufficient frontal and side overlap.